-How much house you can afford is based on three factors:
+How much house you can afford is based on three factors: home prices, interest rates and your income.

 So before you start shopping, it's really important to figure out your budget and what you can comfortably afford.
 Check out Freddie Mac's calculator that helps you get a handle on how much you can borrow.
 Also, remember that pre–approval letter we previously talked about?
 That'll be useful in helping you understand what you can afford.